-- 02.4.1.1 An application for use of school facilities shall be submitted for all uses other than school-related purposes, and at least 10 days in advance of the requested date.
-Exceptions may be granted at administrative discretion. - 02.4.1.2 The application must be signed by an adult of 21 years of age or older.
-The signatory is responsible for all aspects of use as outlined in the policy and regulations. - 02.4.1.3 The Business Manager shall review an application and determine classification of use, personnel requirements, fees and any additional costs for the activity, and ensure compliance with policy. - 02.4.1.4 The Director may refuse the use of school facilities when the application is incomplete or non-compliant, or the use conflicts with another scheduled event, or the use is otherwise inadvisable. - 02.4.1.5 Upon approval, a permit will be granted to the lessee.
-The school reserves the right to revoke a permit at any time. - 02.4.1.6 The Business Manager shall collect any applicable rental fees in advance. - 02.4.1.7 The Director shall inform the Board of Trustees of all uses of the school facilities in advance.
+- 4.1 Procedures - 4.1.1 An application for use of school facilities shall be submitted for all uses other than school-related purposes, and at least 10 days in advance of the requested date.
+Exceptions may be granted at administrative discretion. - 4.1.2 The application must be signed by an adult of 21 years of age or older.
+The signatory is responsible for all aspects of use as outlined in the policy and regulations. - 4.1.3 The Business Manager shall review an application and determine classification of use, personnel requirements, fees and any additional costs for the activity, and ensure compliance with policy. - 4.1.4 The Executive Director may refuse the use of school facilities when the application is incomplete or non-compliant, or the use conflicts with another scheduled event, or the use is otherwise inadvisable. - 4.1.5 Upon approval, a permit will be granted to the lessee.
+The school reserves the right to revoke a permit at any time.